-- 1. To elect three Class II directors to serve until the Annual Meeting of Stockholders in 2011 and until their successors are duly elected and qualified; - 2.
+- 1. To elect Douglas B. Hansen, Greg H. Kubicek, and Charles J. Toeniskoetter as Class II directors to serve until the Annual Meeting of Stockholders in 2011 and until their successors are duly elected and qualified; - 2.
 To ratify the appointment of Grant Thornton LLP as our independent registered public accounting firm for 2008; - 3.
 To consider and vote upon an amendment to our 2002 Incentive Plan; - 4.
 To consider and vote upon an amendment to our Charter; - 5.
-To consider and vote upon a stockholder proposal; and - 6.
+To consider and vote upon a stockholder proposal, if properly presented; and - 6.
 To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement of the Annual Meeting.